DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 ## Images

-To add an image, add an exclamation mark (!), followed by alt text in brackets, and the path or URL to the image asset in parentheses.
+To add an image, add an exclamation mark (!), followed by alt text in square brackets, and the path or URL to the image asset in parentheses.
 After the path or URL, you can optionally add a title in quotation marks.
 For example:

 ```
 ![Becoming a teacher design history opengraph image](opengraph-image.png)